bjornbytes/lovr-docs/guides/FAQ.md

 > Does LÖVR work on Linux?

 Sorta.
-Linux is an officially supported platform and LÖVR compiles on there.
-However, not a lot of testing is done on Linux, so sometimes you'll run into problems.
-If you find anything wrong, please open an issue or post in Slack about it so it can be fixed.
+Linux is an officially supported platform and generally works okay, but I don't test on Linux very often so you may encounter problems.
+If you do run into something, please open an issue or post in Slack about it.